huggingface/blog/intro-graphml.md

 The usual process to work on graphs with machine learning is to, first, generate a meaningful representation for your items of interest (which can be nodes, edges, or full graphs depending on your task), then, use these to train a predictor for your studied task.
 We want (as in other modalities) to constrain the mathematical representations of your objects so that similar objects are mathematically close.
 However, similarity is hard to define strictly in graph ML: for example, are two nodes more similar when they have the same labels or the same neighbours?

 Note: *In the following sections, we will focus on generating node representations.
-Once you have node-level representations, it is possible to obtain edge or graph-level information from it.
-For edge-level information, you can simply concatenate node pair representations or simply do a dot product.
-For graph-level information, it is possible to do a global pooling (average/sum/...) on the concatenated tensor of all the node-level representations.
-Still, it will smooth and lose information over the graph -- a recursive hierarchical pooling can make more sense, or to add a virtual node, connected to all other nodes in the graph, and use its representation as the overall graph representation.*
+Once you have node-level representations, it is possible to obtain edge or graph-level information.
+For edge-level information, you can concatenate node pair representations or do a dot product.
+For graph-level information, it is possible to do a global pooling (average, sum, etc.) on the concatenated tensor of all the node-level representations.
+Still, it will smooth and lose information over the graph -- a recursive hierarchical pooling can make more sense, or add a virtual node, connected to all other nodes in the graph, and use its representation as the overall graph representation.*

 ### Pre-neural approaches